Skip to main content

 Fragmented ownership:

-• While organizations with higher cybersecurity maturity tend to have clearer definitions of roles and responsibilities, it is often seen that the responsibilities pertaining to OT/IACS cybersecurity are shared among stakeholders from various departments (i.e., IT, Operations, Process Control, Instrumentation, Cybersecurity, etc.) and multiple third parties (i.e., maintenance/service providers and product suppliers (OEM vendors)), making it difficult to establish clear accountability.
+• While organisations with higher cybersecurity maturity tend to have clearer definitions of roles and responsibilities, it is often seen that the responsibilities pertaining to OT/IACS cybersecurity are shared among stakeholders from various departments (i.e., IT, Operations, Process Control, Instrumentation, Cybersecurity, etc.) and multiple third parties (i.e., maintenance/service providers and product suppliers (OEM vendors)), making it difficult to establish clear accountability.

-• Many organizations do not have well-defined and documented roles and responsibilities pertaining to OT/IACS cybersecurity, often resulting in unclear ownership across different components of the OT/IACS environment and increasing the chances of oversight and human errors.
+• Many organisations do not have well-defined and documented roles and responsibilities pertaining to OT/IACS cybersecurity, often resulting in unclear ownership across different components of the OT/IACS environment and increasing the chances of oversight and human errors.

 Significant reliance on third parties (maintenance/service providers and product suppliers):